CameronHCouch/zoo-dots/README.md

 # Zoo Dots
 ## Background
 In Zoo Dots, players match two or more animals of the same species.
 Using only horizontal and vertical lines, players draw a continuous line between neighboring animals, earning points equal to the number selected.
 Selected animals disappear, existing animals shift down to replace those that were removed, and new animals fall from above to fill any gaps.
 If a player makes a 2x2 square, every animal of that species is removed from the board.

-There are multiple game modes:
-Timed games last for one minute.
-Infinite games run until the board is out of moves.
-(Bonus: Limited move rounds run for a fixed number of turns.)
+The game ends after 60 seconds.

 ## Functionality and MVP
 In this game, players will:
-- [ ] Choose a game mode (infinite and timed)

 - [x] Toggle sound
 - [x] Click and drag to select 2+ neighbors
 - [x] Undo a selection by reversing the path their mouse traced